-- ✓ Students must email the instructor (llamocca@oakland.edu) with the team members, the project title, and a brief description by October 26th. - ✓ An initial status Report (no more than a page) will be included as a deliverable in Homework 4 (due November 21st).
+- ✓ Students must email the instructor (llamocca@oakland.edu) with the team members, the project title, and a brief description by February 19th. - ✓ An initial status Report (no more than a page) will be included as a deliverable in Homework 3 (due March 12th).
 This report should contain the project title, the project description, and the current status of the project.
-The team can use the suggested template (see Final Report description). - ✓ Final Project Presentation: - In class, December 5th and December 7th at 5:30 pm.
-You can use slides, the whiteboard, etc. - \circ $\;$ Each person in the team must participate in the oral presentation. - \circ The presentation must include a demo of the system functioning. - ✓ Final Report: - Single-spaced, 2 columns, no more than 6 pages.
-Students are encouraged to use the suggested template: - o Final Project Report Template.docx. - ${\odot}$ The report document (pdf) and the code files (.vhd, .ucf, etc) must be uploaded to Moodle.
-This is due on December 8^{th} .
+The team can use the suggested template (see Final Report description). - ✓ A second Project Status report (no more than three pages) will be included as a deliverable in Homework 4 (due April 2nd).
+The team can use the suggested template (see Final Report description).